Alzheimer's WA Leadership Team

 Chamila is a Certified Practitioner Human Resources CPHR of Australian Human Resources Institute and holds a Bachelor of Science, a Diploma in Human Resource Management, and a Master of Human Resource Management from the Curtin University.

-Lorraine Benson – Team Leader – Hawthorn House, Albany
+Lorraine Benson – House Manager – Hawthorn House, Albany

 Lorraine is a dedicated member of the Alzheimer’s WA team, joining the organisation over 20 years ago.